shetualima/azure-project/README.md

 ## Dataset Overview

 This dataset contains  2 files withb 40 records of random public data with 24 columns each.
 The data includes both numerical and categorical features, providing a random comprehensive view.
-Planning
-Tools being used
-Technology being used
-Expected outcome
-What would be the ah-ha thing?

 ## Using Tools: